我们做什么

 The goal of our organizational communications plan is to provide the foundation for sustainable and accessible funding, and to work toward making Active Inference a household term, used as widely as “Machine Learning”, reflecting its demonstrable utility and impact in implementation.
 An ideal next step toward this goal is the professionalization of Active Inference core competencies and techniques and related competency and qualification standards.

-Join the Active Inference Institute (AII) maintains a server as its primary communication hub where all meetings, discussions, and collaborative activities take place.
+The Active Inference Institute (AII) maintains a Discord server as its primary communication hub where all meetings, discussions, and collaborative activities take place.
 This digital shared spaces serves as the central nexus for the institute's diverse community of researchers, practitioners, and enthusiasts interested in active inference.

 The Discord server facilitates: